Easy Keto Food ! Understanding Insulin & Ketogenic Diet

 There is a lot of confusing information out there online about how you should eat and what you should eat in order to achieve the physique you are after.
 What I would like to do here is to clear up the confusion and help you understand how carbs, protein, and fats affect your body.
+Understanding this will help you pick up some easy keto food at your local food market.

 Usually when I pick up a book about macronutrients and how you should eat to reach your desired goal they get into so much detail that it gets pretty confusing.
 Especially when I run into scientific terms that I am not to familiar with and then I find myself looking up terms instead of focusing on the main point.